ruapotato/Lavinder/docs/manual/commands/qshell.rst

 qshell
 ======

-The Qtile command shell is a command-line shell interface that provides access to the full complement of Qtile command functions.
+The Lavinder command shell is a command-line shell interface that provides access to the full complement of Lavinder command functions.
 The shell features command name completion, and full command documentation can be accessed from the shell itself.
 The shell uses GNU Readline when it's available, so the interface can be configured to, for example, obey VI keybindings with an appropriate